paleopollen/ndpi-tile-cropper-cli/JVM_CONFLICT_FIXES.md

 - Reduced parallelism may increase total processing time
 - Retry logic adds overhead but improves reliability
 - Staggered starts reduce peak resource usage
+- ThreadPoolExecutor (simple version) may have more JVM conflicts but no pickling issues
+- ProcessPoolExecutor (fixed version) has better isolation but requires picklable functions

 **Recommended settings:**
 - Start with 2-4 parallel processes
 - Use 3 retry attempts
 - Add 5-15 second delays between process starts
+- Use the simple version if you encounter pickling issues

 ## Testing